 Read the labels of all products you buy and make sure they are non-toxic.
 Lots of plastic items contain polyvinyl chloride (PVC) and Bisphenol A (BPA).
 Our favorite safe containers are the glass storage cubes from Wean Green, reusable silicone bags from Stasher, and the stainless steel Splash Box and Pods Set from ECOlunchbox.

-Choose a non-toxic stainless steel water bottle and fill it with water.
+Choose a non-toxic (plastic-free) stainless steel water bottle and fill it with water.
 Juice boxes and pouches are usually filled with artificial ingredients and sugar.
 Glass water bottles are our favorite for home use, but many schools don’t allow them.
-Our top stainless choices are Kleen Kanteen and Hydro Flask.

 Skip the disposable plastic silverware and go with a bamboo set or some silverware from home.
 If your child can remember to bring home his lunchbox and container lids every day, he’s responsible enough to remember his fork or spoon.
 Don’t forget to pack a cloth napkin.